-As permitted by the ADE Rules Governing Grading and Course Credit, a student who takes a (3) three-semester hour remedial/developmental education course, shall receive a half (1/2) credit for a high school career focus elective.
-The remedial/developmental education course cannot be used to meet the core subject area/unit requirements.
+As permitted by the ADE Rules Governing Concurrent College and High School Credit, a student who takes a (3) three-semester hour remedial/developmental education course, shall receive a half (1/2) credit for a high school career focus elective.
+The remedial/developmental education course cannot be used to meet the core subject area/unit requirements in English and mathematics.